-A former Canadian Opera Company Ensemble Studio intern director, Ashlie directed the COC’s production of William Walton’s THE BEAR, the school tour of CINDERELLA (original production and remount) and ISIS AND THE SEVEN SCORPIONS.
+Ashlie also directs opera, including THE MAGIC FLUTE at Opera Philadelphia.
+A former Canadian Opera Company Ensemble Studio intern director, Ashlie directed the COC’s production of William Walton’s THE BEAR, the school tour of CINDERELLA (original production and remount, ISIS AND THE SEVEN SCORPIONS, THE BROTHERS GRIMM and THE BREMEN TOWN MUSICIANS.
 She has apprentice directed RING CYCLE, FAUST and LA TRAVIATA and assistant directed TOSCA, DON GIOVANNI, FIDELLO, IDOMENEO and THE MAGIC FLUTE at the COC.
 Overseas, she has worked as assistant director in the UK for Opera North’s productions of FIDELIO and ROMEO ET JULIETTE, as well as DER FLIEGENDE HOLLANDER at the Städtische Bühnen Münster.
 Ashlie was the assistant director for BARBER OF SEVILLE at Vancouver Opera.
-This fall, Ashlie directed Dean Burry’s THE BROTHERS GRIMM for the Canadian Opera Company, and THREE SISTERS WHO ARE NOT SISTERS and LE LAUREAT for the Glenn Gould School (Royal Conservatory).
+Ashlie has also directed DON GIOVANNI, THREE SISTERS WHO ARE NOT SISTERS and LE LAUREAT for the Glenn Gould School (Royal Conservatory).

 Ashlie was one of the Shaw Festival Director Interns for the 2009 season.
 At Shaw, Ashlie directed Seán O’Casey’s BEDTIME STORY and assistant directed BRIEF ENCOUNTERS (directed by Jackie Maxwell) and ALBERTINE IN FIVE TIMES (directed by Micheline Chevrier).